 No trip to Canterbury would be complete without a trip to its centrepiece, Canterbury Cathedral.
 Surrounded by cobbled streets, quaint cafes and independent boutiques, the Cathedral is walking distance from both the train stations (Canterbury East and Canterbury West), the coach station and many of the city’s car parks.

-I ventured into the Cathedral that I could once see from my bedroom window only a few streets away and was blown away by the sheer magnitude of the building.
+I ventured into the Cathedral that I could once see from my bedroom window only a few streets away.
+I was blown away by the sheer magnitude of the building.
 It’s no great surprise that this tremendous Christian Cathedral is that of the Archbishop’s of Canterbury, the leader of the Church of England.

 One of the highlights of this huge Cathedral is the exquisite stained glass windows that shine multi-coloured rays onto the medieval floor.
 That paired with the Trinity Chapel and the Shrine of Thomas Becket were an absolute gem and a memory that I took back to London with me.